Understanding your options when it comes to back surgery

-Traditionally, open-back surgery has been used to treat a herniated disc or other spine condition that has not responded to conservative treatments like medication, rest, and exercise.
-For example, a patient suffering from degenerative disc disease might be told he or she needs a discectomy and spinal fusion, where the disc is removed and the vertebrae on the top and bottom of the removed disc are fused together with a bone graft and hardware.
+Traditionally, open back surgery has been used to treat a herniated disc or other spine condition that has not responded to conservative treatments.
+One of the most common types of traditional open back surgery is a discectomy and spinal fusion, where the disc is removed and the vertebrae on the top and bottom of the removed disc are fused together with a bone graft and implants.

-Unfortunately, a number of potential complications can be associated with open back surgery, including: infection or hemorrhaging at the surgical site, the presence of scar tissue exacerbating pain, failed fusion, continued local or radiating pain, and a recovery time of months or years.
-In the case of a spinal fusion, the body may reject the bone graft, or the pain may be transferred to another segment of the spine.
-Furthermore, the patient with a fused spine can expect decreased spinal mobility and flexibility.
+However, a number of potential complications can be associated with traditional open back surgery, including infection at the surgical site, the presence of scar tissue exacerbating pain, failed fusion, continued local or radiating pain and a recovery time of months or years.
+In the case of a traditional spinal fusion, the body may reject the bone graft or the pain may be transferred to another segment of the spine.

 All of these complications and risks are increased due to the highly invasive techniques used to reach the spine.
 For example, in order for a traditional open back surgery to begin, the surgeon must make a very large incision in the back and detach the muscles surrounding the spine in order to reach the damaged area.
 Once the surgery has been completed, the surgeon must reattach the muscles, which increases a patient’s recovery time while the muscles rebuild.
 Additionally, the sizable incision and cutting of the muscles leaves a patient susceptible to excessive blood loss and scar tissue that could block the fusion from taking hold, creating failed back surgery syndrome.